How do I enter a refund from a vendor in Accounts Payable?

 • The vendor isn’t a 1099 vendor

-• All invoices in Accounts Payable are paid (including retainage amounts)
+• You've paid all invoices in Accounts Payable (including retainage amounts)

 • Reports with amounts paid to the vendor don’t need to include the refunded amount